Blunk-electronic/ET/script_command_set.md

 If the start or end point is tied to any port, no dragging will be performed.
 Dragging is not possible across sheets.
 ```
-schematic led_driver drag segment motor_on 1 110 100 relative 0 -10 # point of attack 110 100 by dx dy
+schematic led_driver drag segment motor_on 1 110 100 2 relative 0 -10 # point of attack 110 100 zone 2 by dx dy
 ```
 ```
-schematic led_driver drag segment motor_on 1 110 89 relative 0 10 # point of attack 120 100 by dx dy
+schematic led_driver drag segment motor_on 1 110 89 2 relative 0 10 # point of attack 120 100 zone 2 by dx dy
 ```
 ```
-schematic led_driver drag segment motor_on 1 100 80 absolute 120 90 # point of attack 100 80 to 120 90
+schematic led_driver drag segment motor_on 1 100 80 2 absolute 120 90 # point of attack 100 80 zone 2 to 120 90
 ```

 ### NAMING AND RENAMING